soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 add other targets and not just HTML - maybe markdown format or a GUI reader?

-Parsing to an "abstract data type" (ADT) representation (one that does not contain the details of the language, that for example that we use '#' for ordered lists) gives us the freedom to do so much more than just conversion to HTML that it's usually worth it in my opinion unless you really need to optimize the process.
+Parsing to an "abstract data type" (ADT) representation (one that does not contain the details of the language, for example '#' for ordered lists) gives us the freedom to do so much more than just conversion to HTML that it's usually worth it in my opinion unless you really need to optimize the process.